scala/scala-lang/blog/_posts/2026-04-13-last-mile-towards-sbt2.md

 | Play | `3.1.0-M9` | ⚠️ | Pending scripted tests. |
 | Scala.JS     | n/a |  n/a  | Pending [scala-js#5314](https://github.com/scala-js/scala-js/pull/5314) |

-Independently, Play and Scala Native projects have been working towards sbt 2.x support as well.
+Independently, the Play and Scala Native projects have been working towards sbt 2.x support as well.

 ## Tooling support and documentation